A family-owned business in Tucson that imports and distributes high quality seafood around the country.

 Dining in is the other option at JPS.
 The most popular menu item is the Mitotero — a ceviche with shrimp, scallops, octopus, and oysters.

 Karina’s favorite dish is the Ahogada, which involves chiltepins.
-Try the smoked marlin, the Skate Tacos, and get Clamato Juice with your seafood to wash it down.
+Try the smoked marlin, the shrimp tacos, and get Clamato Juice with your seafood to wash it down.

 They do not sell alcohol but welcome large parties any day of the week.
 Leonel said, “you call and say you have 20 people?
 Ok, we’ll move the tables!”
 Family combos and samplers are big sellers, both in the restaurant and to go.